 Issues considered in Application

 Decisions reached following assessment will be communicated to the applicant via CHE Admissions Officer.
 The decision to interview is communicated to the applicant via CHE Admission Officer, normally no later than 2 weeks after the receipt of the application.
 Following a successful interview the applicant will usually receive an offer letter no later than 1 week after the interview.
-Acceptance of your place will be confirmed by a receipt of payment form yourself in accordance with your student agreement.
+Acceptance of your place will be confirmed by a receipt of payment from yourself in accordance with your student

 Feedback will be provided for the applicants who have not been successful in being invited for the interview or who have not been offered a place following the interview.
 If requested, more specific individual feedback will be provided to each unsuccessful applicant.
 Records will be kept of all communications with unsuccessful applicants.